Open source ecommerce platforms compared (2026)

 Magento is the platform you graduate to when your store outgrows everything else.
 Now part of Adobe’s ecosystem (the paid version is branded Adobe Commerce), the open source edition remains free and is used by over 250,000 stores worldwide, many of them enterprise-scale operations handling thousands of products and heavy daily traffic.

 The feature set reflects that audience.
-Magento handles complex product types, advanced pricing rules, multi-warehouse inventory and B2B selling out of the box.
+Magento handles complex product types and advanced pricing rules out of the box.
+It also supports multi-warehouse inventory and B2B selling.
 Its API is well documented, making it a strong choice for headless commerce setups where the storefront is decoupled from the backend.

 The trade-off is resource demand.
 Magento is not a platform you run on shared hosting.
 It needs a VPS at minimum, ideally with dedicated resources, Elasticsearch (or OpenSearch), Redis for caching and a properly configured PHP environment.
 It also has a steep learning curve.
-Unless you have development experience or budget for a developer, Magento will be frustrating to set up and maintain.
+Without development experience or budget for a developer, Magento will be frustrating to set up and maintain.

-Weaknesses Heavy resource requirements.
+Heavy resource requirements.
 Steep learning curve.
-Slow without proper caching and optimisation.
+Slow without proper caching and server configuration.
 Not practical for small stores.

 Drupal Commerce